pak-center/operquiz/README.md

 >
 ## TODO

-* VER-3 IMPLEMENT PSEUDO-RANDOM ORDER OF QUESTIONS
+* VER-3 IMPLEMENT FOR CONSOLE MODE SOME PSEUDO-RANDOM ORDER OF THE QUESTIONS

 ## License